-As in other jurisdictions, acquisitions in Switzerland are financed either by equity (or hybrid equity in the form of deeply subordinated shareholder loans) or by debt or, frequently, by a combination of equity and debt.
+As in other jurisdictions, acquisitions in Switzerland are financed by equity (or hybrid equity in the form of deeply subordinated shareholder loans) or by debt or, frequently, by a combination of equity and debt.

-The structure of a debt package will typically vary as a function of, among other things, the required leverage.
+The structure of a debt package will typically vary as a function of, inter alia, the required leverage.